-Allyship Development Program equips learners for the unlearning and re-evaluating of their bias, a step necessary for those with privilege and power seeking to work in solidarity with people met with discrimination and injustice.
-Program customization based on local community priorities and needs including: Behavioral Health Needs: Mental Health and Substance Use Disorders, Language and Communication Needs, Race, Ethnicity, and Nationality, LGBTQ+ Status, Religion and Spirituality, Age, Health at Any Size, Physical and Intellectual Ability and Incarceration Status
+The Allyship Development Program equips learners for the unlearning and re-evaluating of their bias, a step necessary for those with privilege and power seeking to work in solidarity with people met with discrimination and injustice.
+Program customization based on local community priorities and needs , including: Behavioral Health Needs, Mental Health and Substance Use Disorders, Language and Communication Needs, Race, Ethnicity, Nationality, LGBTQ+ Status, Religion and Spirituality, Age, Health at Any Size, Physical and Intellectual Ability and Incarceration Status.

 Learning Path Modules: